OPAL

 Dedicated Volunteers and Staff Turn an Innovative Concept into a Lasting Legacy of Affordable Homes

-OPAL projects range from clustered homes in small neighborhoods to scattered individual properties, an apartment complex, and a small apartment/office development.
+OPAL projects range from clustered homes in small neighborhoods to scattered individual properties, two apartment complexes, and a small apartment/office development.
 Whole neighborhoods have been built from scratch, existing older homes have been renovated and sometimes moved, and modular, factory-built homes have been used to offset rising construction costs.

 Since 1989 OPAL has acquired in-depth experience in developing different types of affordable housing, successfully adapted to the island’s needs and changing economic climate, and masterfully managed the challenges of each new project.